The Metaplectic Casselman-Shalika Formula: Unramified representations

+There is a short exact sequence of groups where the middle term is abelian by Assumption \ref{abelian}.
+As $\La$ is free, this sequence splits, so we obtain a noncanonical isomorphism $Y\cong \Spec(\C[\La])$.

-Let $\chi$ be a complex-valued point of $\Spec(\C[\La])$, or equivalently a $\C$-valued character of $\La$.
-We define the corresponding unramified representation $(\pi_\chi,i(\chi))$ of $\M$ as follows.
-Given $\chi$, we turn it into a character of $\mu_n \times \La$ by letting $\mu_n$ act faithfully.
-In this way, $\chi$ defines a one-dimensional representation of the subgroup $H$ as this canonically surjects onto $\mu_n\times \La$.
+Consider a (complex) point $\chi\in Y$.
+We define the corresponding unramified representation $(\pi_\chi,i(\chi))$ of $\M$ as follows: Given $\chi$, we inflate it to a one-dimensional representation of the subgroup $H$.
 We define $i(\chi)$ to be the induction of this representation from $H$ to $\M$.
 Note that $i(\chi)$ is finite dimensional.

 We also construct an unramified principal series representation $I(\chi)$ of $\G$.
 First we use the canonical surjection $\P\rightarrow \M$ to consider $i(\chi)$ as a representation of $\P$.
-The unramified principal series representation $I(\chi)$ is now defined to be the induction of this representation from $\P$ to $\G$.
+The representation $I(\chi)$ is defined to be the induction of $i(\chi)$ from $\P$ to $\G$.

-Concretely $I(\chi)$ is the space of all locally constant functions $f\map{\G}{i(\chi)}$ such that for all $p\in\P$ and $g\in \G$ where $\delta$ is the modular quasicharacter of $\P$.
-The action of $\G$ on $I(V)$ is given by right translation.
+Concretely, $I(\chi)$ is the space of all locally constant functions $f\map{\G}{i(\chi)}$ such that for all $p\in\P$ and $g\in \G$ where $\delta$ is the modular quasicharacter of $\P$.
+The action of $\G$ on $I(\chi)$ is given by right translation.

-\begin{lemma} The kernel of the projection from $W_0$ to $W$ lies in the centre of $\M$. \end{lemma} \begin{proof} Suppose $z$ is in the aforementioned kernel.
-Since $p(z)\in S$ which is central in $M$, there is a group homomorphism from $\M$ to $\mu_n$ given by $m\mapsto [m,z]$.
-Since $\M$ is the union of the conjugates of $\T$, it suffices to show that this homomorphism is trivial on $\T$.
-But to show this, it suffices to pass to a field extension where $\G$ is split.
-Using our formulae for the commutator in the split case, we see that $z$ is central in $\T$ as we are assuming that $(q-1)/n$ is even, and we are done. \end{proof}

-Now $W_0$ acts on $\M$ by conjugation, and the above lemma shows that this descends to an action of $W$ on $\M$.
-This induces an action of $W$ on the category of representations of $\M$.
-In particular, we have constructed an explicit isomorphism between the underlying vector spaces of $i(\chi)$ and $i(w\chi)$ for any $\chi$ and any $w\in W$.
+The group $W_0$ acts on $\M$ by conjugation, and Lemma \ref{kerproj} shows that this descends to an action of $W$ on $\M$.
+As $W_0$ is a subgroup of $K$, this induces an action of $W$ on the subgroup $H$, under which the subgroup $M\cap K$ is stable.
+Hence we obtain an action of $W$ on $Y$.
+If $G$ is unramified, then $\La$ is a sublattice of $X_*(S)$ which allows us to choose the splitting $\la\mapsto \p^\la$ of (\ref{ses}).
+This choice makes the noncanonical isomorphism $Y\cong \Spec(\C[\La])$ Weyl group invariant.

+We now define isomorphisms between the underlying vector spaces of $i(\chi)$ and $i(w\chi)$.
+As an induced representation, the underlying vector space of $i(\chi)$ is